restx/restx/docs/features.md

 ## REST API documentation

-   as soon as you declare a end point it is documented in the web console
+   as soon as you declare an endpoint, it is documented in the web console

 ## ... with innovation inside